dhrumilp12/90-s-portfolio/README.md

 - Surprise and delight through the Konami code Easter egg.
 - Personalized AI interactions that make learning about me more engaging.

----

-## Conclusion
-**Dhrumilkumar's Retro 90s Web Corner** is a joyful fusion of personal creativity and old-school nostalgia, all with the unexpected twist of modern AI-driven interactions.
-It’s personal, it’s fun, and it’s a tribute to the homebrew spirit that made the early internet so special.
-Through this project, I not only share who I am and what I’ve done, but I also recreate the feeling of stumbling into someone’s personalized web haven, making each visitor feel like they’ve discovered a secret world—my personal corner of the web.

-*Thank you for visiting, exploring, playing, and leaving your mark on my guestbook.
-Let’s embrace the retro vibes and remember a time when the web was truly personal.*